qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rest.rst

 Data
 ====

-Data that should be included in the body of the request is given in the second parameter.
-It accepts the same data as ```qx.io.request.AbstractRequest#requestData <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.io.request.AbstractRequest~requestData>`_.
+Data that should be included in the request’s body can be given as second parameter.
+All types accepted by `qx.io.request.AbstractRequest#requestData <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.io.request.AbstractRequest~requestData>`_ are supported.

 ::

   photo.put({id: 1}, {title: "Monkey"}); // URL encoded
-  photo.put({id: 1}, 'title=monkey'); // Raw
+  photo.put({id: 1}, "title=monkey"); // Raw
   photo.put({id: 1}, []);

-Note that the behavior changes when the request body content type is changed to ``application/json``.
+Note that the behavior changes when the request body content type is switched to ``application/json``.

 ::